Liouville–Arnold theorem

-Poisson commuting first integrals of motion, and the energy level set is compact, then there exists a canonical transformation to action-angle coordinates in which the transformed Hamiltonian is dependent only upon the action coordinates and the angle coordinates evolve linearly in time.
+Poisson commuting first integrals of motion, and the level sets of all first integrals are compact, then there exists a canonical transformation to action-angle coordinates in which the transformed Hamiltonian is dependent only upon the action coordinates and the angle coordinates evolve linearly in time.
 Thus the equations of motion for the system can be solved in quadratures if the level simultaneous set conditions can be separated.
 The theorem is named after Joseph Liouville and Vladimir Arnold.

 History

 The theorem was proven in its original form by Liouville in 1853 for functions on $\mathbb{R}^{2n}$ with canonical symplectic structure.
-It was generalized to the setting of symplectic manifolds by Arnol'd, who gave a proof in his textbook Mathematical Methods of Classical Mechanics published 1974.
+It was generalized to the setting of symplectic manifolds by Arnold, who gave a proof in his textbook Mathematical Methods of Classical Mechanics published in 1974.

 Statement

 Preliminary definitions

 Let $(M^{2n}, \omega)$ be a $2n$-dimensional symplectic manifold with symplectic structure $\omega$.